Wednesday, August 28, 2013

 4. If you don’t support the Starbucks franchise in EV3, what food outlet would you suggest instead?

 That's the thing; I'm not sure I could recommend any particular brand, for the reasons stated above.
 I'd be most likely to recommend Tim Hortons, but there are enough of those on campus already.
 This being the case, I'd like to see some sort of independent coffee shop in EV3 -- not one of those hipster-calibre indie coffee shops, but one that is what it is, doesn't try to be anything but wholesome and genuine, and serves environmentally and socially sustainable products on principle and not because the faculty is forcing it to.
-In particular, I think it would be great if the ESS Coffee Shop could expand into this space, giving the faculty a proper C&D. It's got a pretty good menu already, but its current ordering area is cramped to the point of being uninviting.
+In particular, I think it would be great if the ESS Coffee Shop could expand into this space, giving the Faculty a proper C&D. It's got a pretty good menu already, but its current ordering area is cramped to the point of being uninviting.
 Nonetheless, if an established brand sets up shop in EV3, the ESS Coffee Shop will likely need more than a renovation in order to stay competitive.

-Saturday, 12 June, 2010
+Saturday, June 12, 2010

 A brief history of the past few months, Part I